Kylie Jenner And Kim Kardashian Are At War With Each Other

 “Oh, the war has begun…just wait and see what I do to her!”
 Kim declared.

 She then posted various snaps of her younger sister and declared that the war had begun while Kylie originally hid her face from her sister.
-Kylie attempted to hide her face with her hand but her sister managed to get her as her make up was being done.
-She used similar filters to the ones Kylie had used on her face thus make her also have funny distorted looks.
+Kylie attempted to hide her face with her hand but her sister managed to get her as her makeup was being done.
+She used similar filters to the ones Kylie had used on her face thus making her also have funny distorted looks.

 She then one-upped her sister by sharing a filter different from the goatee by using a monkey face filter on her sister.
-Kim acted like she hadn’t posted any snaps of her sister only for Kylie to realize and ask her sister who then said she didn’t know what she was talking about.
+Kim acted like she hadn’t posted any snaps of her sister, only for Kylie to realize and ask her sister, who then said she didn’t know what she was talking about.
 The two sisters then realized how ridiculous their playful wrath was as they continued to share images of themselves.

 The two shared snaps of their amazing bodies and showed that they had been getting ready for a photo shoot.